 The International Fuel Gas Code states in section 503.4.1.1 (IFGS) “Plastic pipe and fittings used to vent appliances shall be installed in accordance with the appliance manufacturer's installation instructions.”
 Herein lies the problem.
 Although manufacturer instructions will list what types of piping is acceptable for their products, they leave it up to the installing contractor to determine which plastic pipe to use.

 Ironically, even though the presence of plastic vent pipes has become synonymous with high-efficiency condensing furnaces, PVC pipe manufacturers do not recommend PVC for this application.
 Nor are there any official ASTM standards for plastic pipe used as combustion gas venting.
 Even when a furnace manufacturer does reference a standards agency and standard—such as ASTM D1785 for Schedule 40 PVC pipe—the standard is only for installation of the pipe.
 In fact, the ASTM D1785 standard for Schedule 40 (applying to plumbing drain piping) states “This standard specification for PVC pipe does not include requirements for pipe and fittings intended to be used to vent combustion gases."

 Codes and Recommendations

 Building codes at both the national and local level seem to defer to the furnace manufacturers to specify which plastic pipes can be used as low-temperature vents with their products.
 Recommendations aside, though, it is the installation contractor who ultimately determines which plastic pipe to use.

-Despite the confusion, safe practice would suggest the use of PVC schedule 40 pipe for the air intake vent on the furnace and CPVC for the exhaust flue vent, given its higher service temperature.
+Despite the confusion, the safe practice would suggest the use of PVC schedule 40 pipes for the air intake vent on the furnace and CPVC for the exhaust flue vent, given its higher service temperature.
 That way, should there be a problem with the furnace that causes the exhaust temperature to exceed design, the exhaust vent system has almost 40% more capacity to handle the excess heat before it reaches the point where it can fail.